Kspaeth93/BardMusic/README.md

 ```
 (b@,16);(c#,16);
 ```
+These notes are 'b flat' and 'c sharp' respectively.
+They each have a length of 1/16 of a full note as indicated by the number '16'.
+Valid lengths for notes are as follows: '1', '2', '3', '4', '5', '8' and '16'.

 The pitch of a note can be shifted to an octave that is above or below the natural octave by using a '+' or '-' symbol respectively followed by a number indicating the number of octaves.
 An example is shown below.
 ```
 (a+1,16);(c#-1,16);